APT Visit Planner

 Help with diagnosing and fixing problems

 Observations with timing or angular special requirements or other constraints can restrict the scheduling windows significantly, and in the worst cases can actually make it impossible to schedule the observations as specified.
 Such cases need to be diagnosed to understand the problem so that corrective actions can be considered.
+For more information on the meaning of the various constraints, see APT Visit Planner Constraints.

 Since it can be difficult to diagnose such problems within APT, you may want to use one of the free-standing target visibility tools to get an overview of the visibility and angular information for the instrument fields of view on the sky as a function of time.
 Indeed, to avoid possible frustration, users with significant timing or angular constraints are encouraged to run one or more of these tools prior to getting into APT.
 Note, however, that these visibility tools look at the visibility of targets versus time, not at the entire schedulability of a particular observation of the target.
 An observation's schedulability depends on several conditions, including availability of guide stars, and can only be verified using the APT VP.